ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 The choice of whether to involve intermediaries sometimes requires careful consideration.
 As an example, when ABR manifests were commonly sent unencrypted some networks would modify manifests during peak hours by removing high-bitrate renditions in order to prevent players from choosing those renditions, thus reducing the overall bandwidth consumed for delivering these media streams and thereby improving the network load and the user experience for their customers.
-Now that ubiquitous encryption typically prevents this kind of modification, in order to maintain the same level of network health and user experience across networks whose users would have benefitted from this intervention a media streaming operator sometimes needs to choose between adding intermediaries who are authorized to change the manifests or adding significant extra complexity to their service.
+Now that ubiquitous encryption typically prevents this kind of modification, in order to maintain the same level of network health and user experience across networks whose users would have benefited from this intervention a media streaming operator sometimes needs to choose between adding intermediaries who are authorized to change the manifests or adding significant extra complexity to their service.

 Some resources that might inform other similar considerations are further discussed in {{RFC8824}} (for WebRTC) and {{I-D.ietf-quic-manageability}} (for HTTP/3 and QUIC).